-A library contains element groups relevant for a specific subject or area of knowledge, like software development.
+A library contains elements relevant for a specific subject or area of knowledge, like software development.

-A library can be used to set up a meaningful collection of element groups of any scale, e.g. a collection of practices used in a company or a collection of practices and kernels taught in a university course.
+Different to a kernel, the elements in a library do not necessarily form a common ground or vocabulary.
+Different to a practice, the elements in a library do not necessarily address a particular problem or provide explicit guidance.
+Instead, a library can be used to set up a meaningful collection of language elements of any scale, from a collection of work products used in a company up to a collection of practices and kernels taught in a university course.